-STEOP exists at the start of every bachelor’s and degree study programme and can be used as a guide for the main course contents.
+STEOP exists at the start of every bachelor’s and degree study programme (except Psychology) and can be used as a guide for the main course contents.
 A certain number of courses must be completed successfully in the STEOP depending on the applicable subject area.
-However, additional courses can also be completed that do not fall within the STEOP – this is possible up to a certain number of ECTS credit points (the curriculum shows the exact number).
+However, additional courses up to 22 ECTS credit points can also be completed that do not fall within the STEOP.
 STEOP examinations may be retaken three times (total of four attempts).
 If the student fails the examination four times, he/she is barred for two semesters from the respective study program, as well as from studies in which the course also counts towards the STEOP.
 The maximum four attempts in total to pass the examination then start all over again.
 This process may be completed twice.

 Degree study programmes are divided into stages.
 Certain courses must be completed in each stage of a degree programme.
 The respective stage of a degree programme is concluded once all the designated courses have been completed.